EPRV3EvidenceChallenge/Inputs/tasks/README.md

 # Tasks & Projected Timeline

-* July 14:  Provide first data set and description of model.
+* ~~July 14:  Provide first data set and description of model.~~
-* July 19:  Deadline for any feedback with suggested modifications to model or data properties for future data sets.
+* ~~July 19:  Deadline for any feedback with suggested modifications to model or data properties for future data sets.~~
-* July 21:  Provide ~5 additional data sets for analysis.
-Provide format for submitting results.
+* ~~July 21:  Provided 5 additional data sets for analysis.~~
+* ~~July 21: Draft of standardized format for submitting results avaliable~~
 * July 28:  Recommended Deadline to provide results in standardized format for first data set.
+* Aug 4:  Provide updates to standardized format for submitting results
 * Aug 4:  Attempt to provide obvious feedback (e.g., "your estimate was way off, please check that you don't have a typeo in your priors or other obvious bug")
 * Aug 11:  Deadline to submit results for all data sets
 * Aug 14-17:  EPRV3 Meeting
   - Breakout session #1:  Present summary of results to group; Identify any methods/implementations that may want to try making some quick changes;  Identify priorities for breakout sessions 2 & 3.